BradleyA/git-TEST-commit-automation/hooks/README.md

     git add sample.sh
     git commit -m 'First change to sample.sh'

 Two Static Analysis (SA) test cases were executed with one PASSing and the other ERRORing.
 The message from the ERROR, '.../TEST-git-commit/TEST/sample.sh/SA-shellcheck-001.expected was not found.
 Unable to compare shellcheck output.'
-This test case requires SA-shellcheck-001.expected file so the test case can compare the expected output to SA-shellcheck-001.test-case-output.
+This test case requires a SA-shellcheck-001.expected file so the test case can compare the expected output to SA-shellcheck-001.test-case-output file.
 Create an empty file because we want the expected output from shellcheck to be no errors.

 **Create an empty file, TEST/sample.sh/SA-shellcheck-001.expected**